 Hofdabrekka Heath and Svinafellsjokull glacier in Skaftafell National Park stood-in for the frighteningly jagged peaks of the Frostfangs mountain range.

 To venture where even Wildlings (sorry, Free Folk) fear to tread, take the easy 4km, 1.5 hour round trip to Skaftafellsjökull from Skaftafell Visitor Centre in the National Park.
+The Wildling’s camp in Season Three was filmed on a lava field in the Mývatn Lake region, a few hours from the northern town of Akureyri.

 Iceland is truly a land of Fire and Ice.